 What is the Penalty for Unsportsmanlike Conduct in Football?

-In American football, the penalty for unsportsmanlike conduct is a 15-yard penalty.
+In football, the penalty for unsportsmanlike conduct is a 15-yard penalty.
 The 15 yards would be applied to the ensuing kickoff if this foul occurred after a scoring play.

 Under the unsportsmanlike conduct rule, a player or coach might also receive an ejection from the game after one of these calls.
 For example, a player or coach showing aggression to officials or other players can receive an ejection from the match.